mm716783/naorm-sqlite/README.md

 A Command Line Interface for generating TypeScript from SQLite files in your code base.

 Many [TypeScript](https://www.typescriptlang.org/) projects use [SQLite](https://www.sqlite.org/index.html), but maintaining SQL in a TypeScript code base is challenging and fraught with pitfalls.
 And while using an Object-Relational Mapping (ORM) tool can solve certain problems, it also comes with learning curves and limitations for SQL developers.
-Not an ORM (NAORM) allows SQLite projects to leverage the benefits of TypeScript with a SQL-first approach.
+Not an ORM (NAORM - pronounced "norm") allows SQLite projects to leverage the benefits of TypeScript with a SQL-first approach.

 ### Key Features: